keptn/keptn.github.io/content/docs/0.18.x/define/remediation-sequence/index.md

 ## Example remediation sequence in shipyard

-The definition of a remediation sequence is done in the project's [Shipyard](../../manage/shipyard) file.
+The definition of a remediation sequence is done in the project's [Shipyard](../../reference/files/shipyard).

 **Example**: Simple shipyard file with a remediation sequence in a single stage